 Damaged alternators can eventually kill even the best batteries.
 In other words, a dead battery is a problem in the car, but the main concern is the alternator which causes this issue.

 7. Loose Connections or Belt Issues

-Loose connection isn’t a problem with the alternator but the electrical system of the car.
+A loose connection isn’t a problem with the alternator but with the electrical system of the car.
 Electricity is passed from the alternator to various parts of a car through wires and cables.
 A problem with the connection can create issues.
-Related symptoms which you could notice are – brighter lights and smell of hot burning wires.
-With loose-connections more energy is produced by the alternator which brightens the light making the wires hot which release a kind of burning smell.
+Related symptoms that you could notice are – brighter lights and the smell of hot burning wires.
+With loose connections, more energy is produced by the alternator which brightens the light making the wires hot and releasing a kind of burning smell.

-Moreover, there can also be a problem in the rectifier.
+Moreover, there can also be a problem with the rectifier.
 It changes the AC current produced by the alternator to DC which is required by the car’s accessories.
-If there is a problem in the rectifier, electricity produced by the alternator will not reach the car parts.
+If there is a problem with the rectifier, electricity produced by the alternator will not reach the car parts.

 Issues with the belt can also create problems with the functioning of the alternator.
 Check if the belt is loose or slightly burned, probably then, it needs replacement.

 So, now you know, while driving if your car makes a strange noise or has flickering headlights, it isn’t jinxed.
 The alternator of the car is shouting for help as it might wear out anytime.